Here’s something you might know but keep in the back of your mind… way way back there where you rarely visit:

 As you’re out in the world walking around looking burdened, and as you lay holed up in your cubicle trying to do the bare minimum (because “these mofos ain’t paying you enough!”), consider that the energy you’re sending out, could be costing you a contact, a potential relationship or a promotion.

-I talk a lot about building energy (physical and emotional) and the importance of practicing good emotional hygiene.
-Having a grateful heart is the single best and simplest thing you can do to generate more energy.
+We talk a lot about building energy (physical and emotional), so we can get life and goals done, well, having a grateful heart, as it turns out, is the single best thing we can do to generate more energy.

-By providing positive emotions, like contentment and joy, gratitude helps to drive out bitchiness, fear and lack.
-And you really don’t need those, do you?
-Try feeling bad when you’re grateful.
-You can’t!
+By providing positive emotions, like contentment and joy, gratitude helps to drive out bitchiness, fear and lack, which we can all do without don’t we?

 Your practice won’t always feel “right”

 Some people report that when they first started their practice, it felt weird and inauthentic; not quite them!
 By sticking to it though and making it their own, they were able to minimize or eliminate a variety of complaints such as anxiety and insomnia.
-And when everything is just going wrong, you might question the value in your practice.
-That’s natural.
+And when everything is going wrong in your life, you might question the value of your practice.

 I do it as part of my bedtime routine: I do a 5-minute gratitude meditation and when I have the time, follow it with reading.
 It’s one of my favorite ways to end the day.
-Instead of focusing on what didn’t go right with my day, I think more on what did and feel better about myself.
+Instead of focusing on what didn’t go right with my day, I think more on what did and feel better for it.

 And let me leave you with a few of my favorite quotes on gratitude: